Terms of the Sauer Fellowship 2020-2021

 The Sauer trust rotates on a two-year cycle:

-Year 1: One month of residency at ACOR and a stipend of $400 for a student of any nationality except Jordanian.
+Year 1: $1,250 award without residency at ACOR, or $400 award plus one month of residency at ACOR for a student of any nationality except Jordanian.

 Year 2: Education assistance for a Jordanian graduate student enrolled in an archaeology or cultural heritage degree program in any country. $1,250 award.